pileofwolves/finmer/Docs/content/getting-started/packaging.md

 When you save your project in the Editor, it will also automatically save such a furball file in the game's Modules folder.
 This enables quick testing: when you save your work, you can immediately click the Play button and get into the game without further steps.

 You can also manually export your project as a furball by clicking the `Publish Furball` button on the Toolbar.
-Simply choose a location on your PC and the Editor will save a furball there, ready for distribution.
+Choose a location on your PC and the Editor will save a furball there, ready for distribution.

 ### Importing furballs